CryptoDekade/nodejs-authentication-template/README.md

 # NodeJS Authentication Template

-## Express Express-Session MongoDB JWT
+## A template for user authentication and authorization

 This is a template for handling user authentication using Express, MongoDB and JWT.